Wewelsburg: Nazi era

 Himmler decided to buy or lease the castle on his first visit on 3 November 1933.
-His architect, Hermann Bartels was able to draw on existing plans for the FAD camp, for the now envisaged Reichsführerschule SS (SS Leadership School).
+His architect, Hermann Bartels, was able to draw on existing plans for the FAD camp for the now envisaged Reichsführerschule SS (SS Leadership School).
 This school was mainly intended to ensure a unified ideological training of the SS leadership and would be run by the Rasseamt of the SS.

 Negotiations were difficult, however, since the Landrat of Büren was unwilling to give up control of the castle.
-In the first half of 1934, a 100-year lease was agreed for the symbolic annual rent of ℛℳ 1.
+In the first half of 1934 a 100-year lease was agreed for the symbolic annual rent of ℛℳ 1.
 Initial work on the school by the FAD had started in January 1934.
-That August, Manfred von Knobelsdorf, a brother-in-law of Walther Darré and former professional soldier, moved in with his family as Burghauptmann.
-Himmler officially took over the Wewelsburg in a large ceremony on 22 September 1934.
+That August, Manfred von Knobelsdorf, a brother-in-law of Walther Darré and a former professional soldier, moved in with his family as Burghauptmann.
+Himmler officially took over the Wewelsburg in a big ceremony on 22 September 1934.
 The Völkischer Beobachter, in reporting on the event, while mentioning the Germanic and historic past of the region, emphasized the educational aspects.

-In 1935, Himmler announced that the SS-castle was to be officially called "SS-Schule Haus Wewelsburg" ("SS School, House Wewelsburg").
-The focus of the school was to become: "Germanische Vor- und Frühgeschichte, Volkstumskunde u. a. als Rüstzeug zur weltanschaulich-politischen Schulung" (i.e. "Germanic pre- and early history, folklore studies, etc. as an equipment for ideological-political training").
-Knobelsdorff envisioned a kind of Nordic academy.
+In 1935 Himmler announced that the SS-castle was to be officially called SS-Schule Haus Wewelsburg (SS School, House Wewelsburg).
+The focus of the school was to become: "Germanische Vor- und Frühgeschichte, Volkstumskunde u. a. als Rüstzeug zur weltanschaulich-politischen Schulung" ("Germanic pre- and early history, folklore studies, etc. as a tool for ideological-political training").
+Knobelsdorff envisaged a kind of Nordic academy.

-There is some speculation that it was Karl Maria Wiligut who convinced Himmler to use the castle not only as a school but also as a cult site; Wiligut allegedly was inspired by the old Westphalian legend of the "Battle at the Birch Tree" (Schlacht am Birkenbaum).
+There is some speculation that it was Karl Maria Wiligut who persuaded Himmler to use the castle not only as a school but also as a cult site; Wiligut allegedly was inspired by the old Westphalian legend of the Battle at the Birch Tree (Schlacht am Birkenbaum).
 The saga tells about a future "last battle at the birch tree", in which a "huge army from the East" is beaten decisively by the "West".
-During 1935, Wiligut reportedly predicted to Himmler that the Wewelsburg would be the "bastion".
+During 1935 Wiligut reportedly predicted to Himmler that the Wewelsburg would be the "bastion".
 Himmler expected a big conflict between Asia and Europe.